Assignment 9: Final Reflective Statement

 Reflective Summary – Stage 2

-This stage of the course has been a journey through memory, identity, and language — and, in many ways, a journey back to myself.
-When I look at the work I produced for Relations, Perspectives, and Language, I realise that each unit opened a different door inside me, helping me understand not only my creative voice but my place in the world.
+This stage of the course has been a journey through memory, identity, and language, and in many ways a journey back to myself.
+Looking at the work produced across Relations, Perspectives, and Language, I can see how each unit opened a different internal door, helping me understand not only my creative voice, but also my place in the world.

-In 2.1 (Relations), I began to understand how my experiences — Greece, China, the Isle of Man, my family, my childhood, the factories, the travel — all form an interconnected map of meaning.
-I discovered that my work always begins with lived experience, and that the relationships between place, memory, and emotion give my poems and images their strength.
-China especially became a huge source of inspiration: the factories, the isolation, the cultural contrasts, the Opium War Museum in Dongguan, the people working like honeybees.
-All of it made me see the world differently.
+In 2.1 (Relations), I began to understand how my experiences: Greece, Italy, China, the Isle of Man, my family, my childhood, the factories, and constant travel, form an interconnected map of meaning.
+I realised that my work always begins with lived experience, and that the relationship between place, memory, and emotion gives my poems and images their strength.
+China became a particularly powerful source of inspiration: the factories, the isolation, the cultural contrasts, the Opium War Museum in Dongguan, and the people working like honeybees.
+These experiences reshaped the way I see labour, humanity, and the world.

-In 2.2 (Perspectives), I learned to look again — to reflect on distance, exile, belonging, and how my personal Odyssey shapes everything I create.
-I realised that I write like a storyteller walking between two worlds: the external world of travel and the internal world of emotion.
-My drawings, my poems, and my photographs all became tools for shifting perspective.
+In 2.2 (Perspectives), I learned to look again, to reflect on distance, exile, and belonging, and on how my personal Odyssey shapes everything I create.
+I recognised myself as a storyteller moving between two worlds: the external world of travel and observation, and the internal world of emotion and reflection.
+My drawings, poems, and photographs became tools for shifting perspective.
+Works such as Kanenas, Leucothea, and The Land of Lotus Eaters marked this phase.
+This unit also led me towards combining photography, narrative, and music, culminating in The Autumn Festival Story.

 In 2.3 (Language), I found my voice.
-I wrote poems that weave mythology with autobiography: Kanenas, Leucothea, The Land of Lotus Eaters, Aeolus and Nausika, Penelope in Me.
-I learned that simple language can carry profound truths — and that my work often aims to offer a moral, a reflection, a small lantern for the reader.
+I wrote poems that weave mythology with autobiography (Aeolus and Nausika, Penelope in Me) and learned that simple language can carry profound truths.
+Much of my work seeks to offer a moral reflection, a pause, or a small lantern for the reader.
+I explored ”Greenglish” as a hybrid language and I continued developing narrative work through The Bird Who Came From Afar.
+As an outcome of the above, I created my own website to be a personal portfolio of images, poems, and memories.

-Overall, Stage 2 helped me understand who I am as a creative practitioner: a traveller, a storyteller, and someone who turns lived experience into meaning.
-It made me realise that my journey matters — and that my voice is finally becoming my own.
+Overall, Stage 2 helped me understand who I am as a creative practitioner: a traveller, a storyteller, and someone who transforms lived experience into meaning.
+Most importantly, it showed me that my journey matters and that my voice is finally becoming my own.